EvilDemo/Opacweb/SANITY_WEBHOOK_SETUP.md

 ### Content Still Not Updating

-1. Wait up to 1 minute for automatic revalidation
+1. Check if webhook is working (should be instant on Sanity publish)
 2. Use manual revalidation API
 3. Check browser cache (hard refresh)
 4. Verify document type is supported
+5. Wait up to 1 day for automatic revalidation (if webhook fails)

 ### Testing

 Test the webhook by:

 1. Adding new content in Sanity Studio
+2. Publishing the content (this triggers the webhook)
-2. Checking the webhook logs in Sanity dashboard
+3. Checking the webhook logs in Sanity dashboard
-3. Verifying content appears on your site within 1 minute
+4. Verifying content appears on your site instantly